numuser/Stepik_SQL_Course/README.md

 # Stepik_Selenium_course

-Abstracts and SQL requests of the [course](https://stepik.org/course/575/)
+Abstracts and SQL queries of the [course](https://stepik.org/course/575/)